-8.5 Non-conformity, corrective and preventative actions
+8.6 Non-conformity, corrective and preventative actions

 Any member of the Project team may raise a non-conformance or improvement opportunity.
-The Quality Plan describes the process for managing non-conforming work practises and initiating corrective/preventative actions or system improvements.
+The Quality Plan (reference to be provided) describes the process for managing non-conforming work practises and initiating corrective/preventative actions or system improvements.